Literature and Justice #

 The novel exposes the absurdity of life under an unaccountable power system out of control.

-According to Richard Flanagan, Kaftka arguably the greatest German writer of the 20th century was Franz Kafka, who was, of course, Czech.
+According to Richard Flanagan, Kaftka arguably the greatest German writer of the 20th century was, of course, Czech.
 His tales of alienation, of guilt, of not being what you seem, could perhaps only have been written by a German-speaking Jew who grew up in a Catholic Slavic city like Prague.
 But what that makes Kafka – German, Jewish, Czech, Slavic – is perhaps not the point.
 He is a writer being true to the multitudes within himself that are one and many.

 Arthur Miller – The Crucible #